 The procedure for measuring external crush is described in depth in “Vehicle Measurement Techniques,” published by the United States Department of Transportation (148).
 The procedure sum- marized below is based on this publication.

-The purpose of obtaining crush measurements is to develop a mechanism for linking vehicular defor- mations from full-scale crash tests to real world accident data collected in the NASS-CDS.
+The purpose of obtaining crush measurements is to develop a mechanism for linking vehicular defor- mations from full-scale crash tests to real world crash data collected in the NASS-CDS.
 Further, the measurements provide a basis for determining vehicle crush energy.

 The basis for fi eld data collection is the point-to-point vehicle measurement technique.
 The measure- ments are obtained by establishing a reference line, measuring the residual crush, and subtracting the bumper/body taper to obtain the resultant crush profi le.
 An example of a confi gured reference line is shown in Figure E-5.